 Co-ops are different from condominiums (“Condos”) and single-family homes.
 When you buy a co-op apartment, you are not buying real property.
 Instead, you are buying shares of the corporation, and upon purchasing them, you become a shareholder.
 In return, the corporation gives you what is called a proprietary lease, and you essentially become a tenant in the co-op building.
 The bigger the apartment, the more shares you will own in the cooperative.

 As a general rule, buying a co-op is cheaper than buying a condo.
 In particular, HDFC coop apartments are some of the cheapest in the city.
 This affordability is the primary perk of purchasing a NYC co-op.
-You’ll also enjoy lower closing costs if you buy a co-op, as you won’t have to worry about title insurance or the mortgage recording tax.
+Also the closing costs for buying a co-op in NYC are lower, as you won’t have to worry about title insurance or the mortgage recording tax.

 1. Gather Your Team of Professionals